YosysHQ/nextpnr/README.md

 Use cmake `-D` options to specify which version of nextpnr you want to build.

 Use `-DARCH=...` to set the architecture.
-It is semicolon separated list.
+It is a semicolon separated list.
 Use `cmake . -DARCH=all` to build all supported architectures.

 The following runs a debug build of the iCE40 architecture without GUI